rocktronica/OneFileCMS/readme.markdown

   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - File permission privileges on your host
 - Javascript enabled browswer
-- And, for OneFileCMS 3+, a browser that supports inline SVG.
-  (However, even if your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)
+- And a browser that supports inline SVG, but only if you wish to see the icons (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)

 ## Credit, License, Et Cetera